pfescriva/Business-Science-Applied-AI/Deep Learning.md

 * Machine Translation -> Chinese
 * Autonomus driving -> Position of other cars

+Key points

+* Neural Networks performance keeps improving as we reach massive values of n, while other algorithms (SVM, Logistic Regression, etc), in simple terms, stop learning at some point in sample size.
+The more complex the NN, the higher n to stop learning.

+* Neural Networks need a lot of effort to train.
+The value of the accuracy needs to be high.

+*

 ## Supervised Learning

 Neural Network have taken off particularly in this type of ML.
 However, the areas where they make the difference are NLP and Computer Vision.